 QoE: why user experience is most important

 QoE is a term that’s widely used in the OTT video industry.
 It stands for Quality of Experience.
 Quality of Experience is highest when a viewer is delivered the sharpest possible video, continuously, with no interruptions.
 QoE is a subjective measure, but it’s based on some measurable issues.
-The main contributors to a low quality of experience would be:
+The main contributors to the low quality of the experience would be:

 - Buffering or lagging